Cube-Solutions/PHPConsistent/README.md

 ## Performance

 Since PHPConsistent needs Xdebug to produce a complete trace of the code, it creates quite a big file.
 It then analyzes that big file.
 In other words : it slows down your code by a factor of 5-20, so under no circumstances should it be used in production.
+If you want to use the PHPUnit integration and you have a lot of unit tests, it's advisable not to run it on your local machine, but instead on a test environment or your continuous integration platform.

 ## Installing